Fight Zombie Product Ownership with the Product Ownership Evolution Model

 The Development Team

 Unfortunately, most companies put a big buffer between development teams and the source of the need the product tries to address.
-Product Ownership usually gets distributed along various roles until the only thing the development team receives are overly detailed “user stories” that lack both user and context.
+Product Ownership usually gets distributed along with various roles until the only thing the development team receives is overly detailed “user stories” that lack both user and context.

 The Product Ownership Evolution Model to the Rescue!